lmredington/Kali-Linux-Pen-Testing-Network-Tools/Papers/PaperReview/Getting_pwnd_by_AI_Penetration_Testing_with_Large_Language_Models.md

 ### Additional Notes

-**Autonomous Task Execution Agents:**
+**Autonomous Task Execution Agents**

-- take tasks from the task queue, execute them, and add new information to a memory store
+	Take tasks from the task queue --> execute them -->	add new information to a memory store

-- identifies new subsequent tasks that are pushed upon the task queue and are eventually executed
+	Identifies new subsequent tasks that are pushed upon the task queue and are eventually executed

-**Typical questions asked by pen-testers**
+**Typical questions asked by pen-testers:**
 - “what is a good attack methodology”
 - “how to attack Active Directory”